victor-simon/Asus-G771JM-Hackintosh/README.md

 - Using Mieze's  [RealtekRTL8111.kext](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases) to enable LAN
 - Using modified version of Rehabman's [CodecCommander.kext](https://bitbucket.org/RehabMan/os-x-eapd-codec-commander/downloads/) for `ALC668` to resolve [audio issue](https://www.tonymacx86.com/threads/alc1150-dual-boot-with-windows-and-10-10-3-no-sound-solved.162380/) when dual-booting with Windows.
 - Using acidanthera's [NVMeFix](https://github.com/acidanthera/NVMeFix) to improve support for NVMe drive and enable TRIM *(optional)*

+**DSDT RELATED:**

+ - [This guide](https://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/)  by RehabMan is still *one of the best* by far when it comes to disassembling and modifying the DSDT.

+ - All `Common Patches` from the RehabMan guide have been applied to the DSDT, including the `Fix PNOT/PPNT` patch, as I am <ins>not</ins> including OEM SSDT *(only ssdtPRGen SSDT)* and also apply  `Add IMEI` patch as DSDT does **not** contain HECI/IMEI device.
+ - Applied `USB3_PRW 0x0D (instant wake)` patch to fix USB causing wake after sleep.
+ - Applied `[bat] Asus G75VW` patch for battery status support.